Gabriel-p/twitter-block/README.md

 # twitter-block

-Block all followers of a given Twitter account
+Blocks all the followers of a given Twitter account

 Usage: